 - 4.6 Last year, we helped 6,800 adults with information, advice and assistance.
 This is an increase of 4% over the previous year.
 The increase is significantly less than the jump of 30% between 2015-16 and 2017-18 but continues the trend of increasing demand for the service. - 4.7 During the year, 2,990 people were assessed for care and support needs, a 10 per cent increase over the previous year.
 Of those, nearly 3 out of 4 assessments (72.74%) led to a care and support plan being prepared.
 We narrowly missed our target for the year of 70.15%, which was the same as our performance the previous year.
 We aim for the lower figure as this means we are getting better in helping people to find different solutions to a formal care and support plan. - 4.8 The number of reviews of care and support plans was 7% higher than the previous year.
 4,286 review were completed compared to 4,013 in 2017-18.
 Nearly half of the reviews (49.6%) were completed within an agreed timescale, which is a small improvement on the 46.5% the previous year. - 4.9 We commissioned an independent review of our Community Review Team to evaluate its impact on performance and service quality.
 The review set out the opportunities and challenges in how we deliver and made recommendations for the authority to consider.
 We will use this report in 2019-20 to help us to further improve the service. - 4.10 Given the role carers play in helping people to stay living in their home and community, meaningful and beneficial support for them is vital.
 We will continue to focus on doing this as a priority.
-Over the twelve months, 246 assessments of carers' support needs were undertaken of which 84 (34%) resulted in a support plan for the carer.
-This compares to 206 and 39 (19%) in the previous year. - 4.11 We have reviewed our Carers Support Project.
-As a result, we have invested in the Service and its capacity with the aim of improving the take-up of carer assessments.
+Over the twelve months, 246 assessments of carer support needs were undertaken of which 84 (34%) resulted in a support plan for the carer.
+This compares to 206 and 39 (19%) in the previous year. - 4.11 We have reviewed & restructured our Carers Support Project, which provides support, guidance and information to carers of all ages.
+We have also invested in strengthening the management arrangements with the aim of improving the take-up of carer assessments.
+We continue to provide support services for young carers aged under 18 in partnership with Action for Children, and the Carers Support Project provides specific support to young adult carers aged 18-25.